nicolvisser/run-from-comment/README.md

 ## Installation

-Install manually from the `.vsix` file:
+Install manually from the `.vsix` file in [releases](https://github.com/nicolvisser/run-from-comment/releases):
 1. Open the **Extensions** view in VS Code.
 2. Click the `...` menu in the top right.
 3. Select **Install from VSIX...** and choose your generated file.